-Found 0 - 6 results of 6 programs matching keyword "anime game show"
+Found 0 - 7 results of 7 programs matching keyword "anime game show"

+An evening of compelling discussion about the future of education moderated by Michael Krasny, host of KQED’s award-winning program Forum, featuring panelists Executive Director Dennis M. Bartels, PhD; Lucien Vattel, CEO of GameDesk; and Matt Wahl, Product Lead at Khan Academy, hosted at the Exploratorium.
 Cheer on the competitors in this zany science cook-off, where teachers compete before a live webcast audience for the sought-after title, "Iron Science Teacher."
 What makes one individual "fitter" than another?
 Staff scientist Karen Kalumuck introduces natural selection, then four teams of "predators" compete with each other for prey.Who will thrive and who will face extinction?
 Learn all about video games: genres, history, and current news.
 This live Webcast was conceived, written, directed, and produced entirely by High School Explainers at the Exploratorium.
 What is anime?
 Anime is Japanese for animation.
 You've probably seen anime before, but didn't realize it.
 Cartoons from the '80s such as Thundercats, Voltron, and even Starblazers were all anime.
 On Saturday, August 18th, 2001 the Exploratorium hosted its first anime Webcast.
 We featured an Anime Trivia Show that tested the skills of three brave souls.
 Got anime?
 The Science Summer 2000 workshop explored the science of disco mirror balls, tie dye, lasers, and other things that made the 1970s so happening and far-out.
 This episode of Sedge Thomson's West Coast Live radio show explores the places where science and entertainment intersect.
 In this broadcast: Kevin Kelly of Wired Magazine; Lawrence Weschler, author of "Seeing is Forgetting the Name of Thing One Sees"; The Canadian Brass Ensemble; physics chanteuse Lynda Williams; and Jonathan Schooler with a memory wine-tasting.